7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Scale-Sets.md

 # Azure Administration Scale Sets

 Azure Scale sets allows automatic increases and decreases in VM capacity.
 Load Balancers can be associated with a Scale Set:
-- Evenly distribute VM accorss availablility Zones - more Availablility
+- Evenly distribute VM accross availablility Zones - more avaliablility
 - Use Load Balancer probe checks for more robust Health checks

 Load Balancers:
-1. Application Gateway is an HTTP/HTTPS web traffic load balncer application firewall
+1. Application Gateway is an HTTP/HTTPS web traffic load balancer application firewall
 2. Azure Load Balancer supports all TCP/UDP network traffic, port-forwarding and outbound flaws.

 A **Scaling Policy** detirmines what VM is removed to decrease the capacity of the Scale Set either: